Heel Pain

 Conservative treatment for this type of heel pain includes rest, ice, and decreased activities.
 Oral and topical anti-inflammatories, heel lifts in your shoe (which help to reduce the pull from the tendon, offsetting a short Achilles tendon), and general shoe modifications can also help.
 If these methods, along with night splints, ankle braces, walking boots, and non-weight bearing therapy provide no significant relief, consider trying the MLS laser treatment.
 Finally, surgery is an option if significant progress is not made with these other interventions.
 Removing a portion of the heel spur and scar tissue from the back of the heel can typically give patients significant relief!

 We are experts in diagnosis and treatment, offering patients a step-by-step approach to combatting both acute and chronic heel pain.
-Our goal is to get our patients fully recovered, pain-free and back to the active lifestyle they love as quickly as prednisone possible.
+Our goal is to get our patients fully recovered, pain-free and back to the active lifestyle they love as quickly as best generic levitra overnight possible.

 Contact us today to schedule an appointment.